 City : CV Power Station : What is a CV for?

-- Don't have any spelling mistakes or typos
+- Don't have any spelling mistakes or typos,

-- Have an interesting personal statement
+- Have a strong and interesting personal statement,

 What else do I need?